-Looking for a karate instructor or karate instructional classes in Bexleyheath ?
+Wanting a karate instructor or karate classes in Bexleyheath ?

-Karate could be thought of as a weapon-less means of self defence.
-It is made up of dynamic offensive and defensive strategies applying every part of the body to their maximum advantage.
-It’s an empty handed martial art which has been designed to defend against armed opponents.
+Karate may perhaps be defined as a weapon free method of self defence.
+It consists of powerful offensive and defensive techniques making use of every part of the body to their maximum advantage.
+It is an empty handed martial art which was made to fend off armed opponents.

-Giving Karate classes in Bexleyheath created for individuals from all walks of life both male and female.
-We provide you with lessons for people from beginner level right through to experienced Karate enthusiasts.
-Our Karate pupils could be female or male, old or young, we can help people from all walks of life, irrespective of their sex or age group.
+Delivering Karate classes in Bexleyheath intended for people from all areas of life both male and female.
+Our company offers lessons for people from beginner level right through to seasoned Karate enthusiasts.
+Our Karate pupils can be female or male, old or young, we can assist individuals from all walks of life, irrespective of their sex or age.

 Karate practice (Bexleyheath ) – Our Karate Classes in Bexleyheath